Prince

 Emancipation

-Prince attempted a major comeback later that year when, free of any further contractual obligations to Warner Bros. he released Emancipation.
+Later in 1996 Prince attempted a major comeback when, free of any further contractual obligations to Warner Bros. he released Emancipation.
 The album was released via his own NPG Records with distribution through EMI.
-To publish his songs on Emancipation, Prince did not use Controversy Music – ASCAP, which he had used for all his records since 1981, but rather used Emancipated Music Inc. – ASCAP.
+To publish his songs on Emancipation, Prince did not use Controversy Music, which he had used for all his records since 1981, but rather used Emancipated Music Inc..

 Crystal Ball

-Prince released Crystal Ball a 5-CD collection of unreleased material, in 1998.
-The distribution of this album was disorderly, with some fans pre-ordering the album on his website up to a year before it was eventually shipped to them, and months after the record had gone on sale in retail stores.
-The retail edition has only four discs, as it is missing the Kamasutra disk.
-There are also two different packaging editions for retail, one being in a 4-disc sized jewel case with a simplistic white cover and the SymbolSmaller.png -symbol in a colored circle; the other is all four discs in a round translucent snap jewel case.
-The discs are the same, as is the CD jacket.
+In 1998 Prince released Crystal Ball a 5-CD collection of unreleased material.
+The distribution of this album was disorderly, with some fans pre-ordering it via his website up to a year before it was eventually shipped to them, and months after the record had gone on sale in retail stores.
+The retail edition has only four discs, as it is missing the Kamasutra disc.

 Newpower Soul

-The Newpower Soul album released three months later failed to make much of an impression on the charts.
-His collaboration on Chaka Khan’s Come 2 My House, and Larry Graham’s GCS2000, both released on the NPG Records label around the same time as Newpower Soul met with the same fate, despite heavy promotion and live appearances on Vibe with Sinbad, and the NBC Today show’s Summer Concert Series.
+The Newpower Soul, officially attributed to The NPG, but by all purpose and intend a Prince album, released in late June 1998 failed to make much of an impression on the charts.
+His collaboration on Chaka Khan’s Come 2 My House, and Graham Central Station’s GCS 2000, both released on the NPG Records label in the periphery of Newpower Soul met with the same fate, despite heavy promotion and live appearances on Vibe with Sinbad, and the NBC Today show’s Summer Concert Series.

 Rave Un2 The Joy Fantastic

-The pay-per-view concert, Rave Un2 the Year 2000, was broadcast on 31 December 1999 and consisted of footage from the 17 December and 18 December concerts of his 1999 tour.
+The pay-per-view concert, Rave Un2 the Year 2000, was broadcast on 31 December 1999 and consisted of footage from performances recorded on 17 and 18 December 1999 at Paisley Park Studios.
 The concert featured appearances by many guest musicians including Lenny Kravitz, George Clinton, and The Time.
 It was released to home video the following year.
 A remix album, Rave In2 The Joy Fantastic (as opposed to "Un2") was released exclusively through Prince’s NPG Music Club in April 2000.

 The 00’s